dipt-PA1414-ht26/pa1414-template/README.md

 ### 2. Project Board (the backlog itself)

-Add every Issue to this repository's Project board.
+Add every Issue to a Project board.
 The board is your backlog, not the issue text.
-For each item, fill in the three fields already set up on the board:

-- **Priority** — Must / Should / Could
-- **Estimated Effort** — in hours
-- **Sprint** — 1, 2, or 3

-Keep the board updated throughout the course.
-As you complete an item, mark its Issue as done.
+Your repository does not come with a board already set up — see **[PROJECT_BOARD.md](PROJECT_BOARD.md)** for step-by-step instructions on creating your board and setting up the required fields (Priority, Estimated Effort, Sprint).

+You'll need a working board by the end of Sprint 1, as Status Report 3 requires it.

 ---